Quantum gravity with purely virtual particles from asymptotically local quantum field theory: Introduction

-Still, the results we find suggest that the usual assumptions behind NL-QFT are too restrictive.
-We expect that if we adjust, or enlarge, the manifold of nonlocal models, we can include those that tend to local quantum field theories in Minkowski spacetime when $\lambda $ tends to infinity.

-A question that may help us identify the right extension is: which local models can be reached and which ones are out of reach?\ Since we want $ \mathcal{M}_{\text{NL}}$ to be unitary, the local models that contain ghosts are unreachable.
-Then, the natural candidates for the intersection $\partial \mathcal{M}_{\text{NL}}\cap \mathcal{M}_{\text{L}}$ are the local theories with purely virtual particles \cite{PVP20} (i.e., particles that are never on the mass shell), alongside physical particles.
+This leads us to search for new, \textit{ad hoc} nonlocal models that do have meaningful local limits in Minkowski spacetime when $\lambda $ tends to infinity.
+We find that the form factors attached to the \textquotedblleft propagators\ of nonpropagating fields\textquotedblright\ -- those which eliminate the unwanted poles -- must have some zeros.
+Apart from that, they are still entire functions.
+This generalization does not do too much harm, since the associated fields can be integrated out with no loss.
+The Lagrangian is singular, strictly speaking, but the action is regular.

-We need to understand the relation between the local limit $\lambda \rightarrow \infty $, and the continuation E $\rightarrow $ M from Euclidean space (E) to Minkowski spacetime (M).
+Another direction to pursue to shed light on the matter is the relation between the local limit $\lambda \rightarrow \infty $ and the continuation E $\rightarrow $ M from Euclidean space (E) to Minkowski spacetime (M).
 Do these operations commute?
 If we take the local limit in E and then continue from E to M, do we find the local limit in M?

-Unless we assume that it is analytic, the continuation E $\rightarrow $ M is not unique, even if we restrict it to $\mathcal{M}_{\text{L}}$.
-However, the analytic continuation generically leads to models with ghosts (fields with kinetic terms multiplied by the wrong sign).
-This occurs in the cases of higher-derivative theories, for example.
-Since those models are unreachable from $\mathcal{M}_{\text{NL}}$, we conclude that the continuation E $ \rightarrow $ M, which is analytic for $\lambda <\infty $, cannot stay analytic after the local limit $\lambda \rightarrow \infty $.
-There remains the possibility that the target local limits are theories involving purely virtual particles (PVPs).
-Indeed, a nonanalytic continuation E $\rightarrow $ M is one way to formulate PVPs \cite{AP}.
+The continuation E $\rightarrow $ M is not unique.
+In $\mathcal{M}_{\text{L} } $, for example, the analytic continuation of higher-derivative theories gives ghosts (fields with kinetic terms multiplied by the wrong sign), while the \textquotedblleft average continuation\textquotedblright\ \cite{AP} gives theories with purely virtual particles (PVPs), i.e., particles that are always off shell.
+By unitarity, the ghosts are unreachable from $ \mathcal{M}_{\text{NL}}$, so the continuation E $\rightarrow $ M, which is analytic for $\lambda <\infty $, cannot stay analytic when $\lambda \rightarrow \infty $.
+The possibility that the target local limits contain PVPs is compatible with this.

+Summarizing, in this paper we build \textquotedblleft asymptotically local\textquotedblright\ quantum field theories\ (AL-QFTs) -- models that have regular local limits in Minkowski spacetime.
+Such limits contain purely virtual particles in addition to physical particles (PVP-QFTs).